connexcs/docs/docs/carrier.md

 **?**: Link to documentation for the current page.

-**Active**: To sort Carriers based on status, click **`Actice`** and select one of the status options.
+**Active**: Used to sort Carriers based on the selected status.
 Results on the page will automatically arrange themselves according to the filter.

-![alt text][carriers-sorting]

 **Search**: The search box on the Carrier Management screen is for finding specific information among your carrier listings.

 **Audit Log**: Click "View Audit Log" to the right of the Edit button to view changes made to the carrier configuration.

-**Credit column**: Amounts listed here are purely infomrational, calls will still be connected by a carrier even if the amout here is at zero credit.
+**Credit column**: Amounts listed here are purely informational, calls will still be connected by a carrier even if the amount here is at zero credit.

 ## Add Carrier